 Skip to main content

-Run JS script
+Run JS Script

 caution

 We do not recommend using methods such as setTimeout/setInterval that generate asynchronous behavior in JS scripts, as these methods may not execute as expected.
-We recommend using async/await with Promise to convert asynchronous operations into synchronous execution.
+We recommend using async/await with Promise to convert asynchronous behavior into synchronous execution.

-Configuration Item Description
+Configuration Item Instructions

 Script